dd32/td-gh-ex/readme.txt

 * NEW: Bicubic theme release.

 == Upgrade Notice ==

+= V1.5 =
+We fixed bugs in header.php, searchform.php.

 = V1.4 =
 We updated all functionality for wordpress 3.9.1.
 We fixed bugs in script.js.
 We added bicubic.pot file.